• Archives

 Share on FacebookShare on Twitter

-“Right now, too many people die on our roads – 35,200 last year alone – with 94 percent of those the result of human error or choice.
-Automated vehicles have the potential to save tens of thousands of lives each year.
-And right now, for too many senior citizens and Americans with disabilities, driving isn’t an option.
-Automated vehicles could change their lives.
+Yesterday was a significant milestone in this unfolding saga.
+The Obama administration announced that it was exploring procedures to review and approve the technology behind self-driving cars before allowing their widespread commercial use.
+President Barack Obama outlined these sentiments in an article in the Pittsburgh Post-Gazette, stating, “Right now, too many people die on our roads – 35,200 last year alone – with 94 percent… resulting from either human error or choice.
+Automated vehicles have the potential to save tens of thousands of lives each year… They could transform the lives of senior citizens and Americans with disabilities for whom driving isn’t currently an option.”

 Related Posts: